 Our data-driven model will quickly identify and provide support to students of all levels.
-Utilizing the NWEA MAP assessment, we can quickly identify students abilities and place students in appropriate tiers.
-After which, we will utilize small groups and intervention sessions to work with the identified at-risk student base.
-During intervention sessions, online classwork and material can be accessed by our gifted students.
+Utilizing the NWEA MAP assessment, we can quickly identify students abilities and skill gaps.
+In addition to the NWEA MAP assessment, our school will regularly utilize exit tickets.
+Once appropriately assessed, we will utilize small groups and intervention sessions to work with the identified at-risk student base.
+Our partnered management company has worked almost exclusively with at-risk students for decades and have had great success in catering to their unique and wide-ranging needs.